swiss-art-research-net/mappings/notes.md

 # mappings

-Mappings of CIDOC-CRM classes and properties to wikidata/ulan/gnd.
+Mappings of CIDOC-CRM classes and properties to Wikidata/GVP/GND/Geonames/swisstopo.
 Not yet complete.
 Currently using owl:equivalentClass to state that the classes share the same extension (but not the same intension).

-**To do**
-+ add void description of the linkset
-+ finish the mapping
-+ check other alternatives of owl:equivalentClass (which do not entails membership of all the classes)
+Currently present:

++ Person equivalences
++ Group/Corporate body equivalences
++ Event/Activities equivalences
++ Propositional/Conceptual object equivalences

+Possible subcategories?

+* Artwork
+* Built Work
+* Bibliographic item
+* Type/Vocabulary